3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

 Please also find more information dedicated to discovering your profile as a value builder in the blog post “How Do We Build Value in the Job Market?
 Alfred Adler’s Theory and How You Can Profit From It.”

-Career Management Step #3: Find Your Tribe.
+Career Management Step #3: Find Your Flock.

 Lastly, you need to figure out where in the job market the people who think like you are.
-Or, in other words, your tribe.
+Or, in other words, your flock.
 Let’s say that you are good at data analysis and you prefer to work as a specialist.

 Even knowing this fact about yourself, your quality of life as a professional might vary depending on whether you choose to work in a corporation, a consultancy company, or a startup.